 Guess which one they selected? #3, obviously.
 This set the foundation for a brand rooted in people’s experiences, not in its own products.

 Rubio cautions that while social media has been a huge part of Away’s strategy, it ain’t everything.
 Not even close.
 In the retail space, companies put so much on Instagram that it all starts to look the same.
 Not only is the space saturated, but it changes all the time.
 If your company’s primary vehicle for brand awareness is product promotion on social, you could be in trouble.
 It’s just not a sustainable business model.

 By firmly establishing a brand that puts people and experience before product, Away has been able to catapult itself into the hotel and travel space…and beyond.

-Simplr provides high-quality, on-demand customer service for e-commerce stores.
+Simplr provides high-quality, on-demand customer service outsourcing solutions for e-commerce stores.
 Our network of (human!)
 U.S-based specialists can cover your nights, weekends, holiday surge, or everyday customer inquiry volume.